← Back to 後漢書

 []

 Commentary [3]: Chunyu Yi faced mutilation under Wendi.
-He cursed his daughters for being useless in a crisis.
+Director Chunyu had no sons but five daughters; he reviled his daughters saying: 'To bear daughters and not sons—at urgent moments they are of no use.'
 Tiying followed him to the capital and offered herself as a slave to ransom him.
 Wendi moved by her plea ended mutilation.

 59